 In fact, no laws exist at this time to outlaw VPN service; as long as you’re not engaging in illegal activities.

 So why is it that VPN service here has such a bad reputation?
 Let’s face it, as soon as you mention ‘VPN’, it’s assumed you need it for illegal use.

 The main reason for this perception is the ease with which a VPN allows you to access blacklisted sites.
 Take pornography, for instance.

 While it is not illegal in India to watch adult pornography, the government has banned porn sites, including Pornhub.

 The fact that you can access these with a VPN means just the act of using one may seem suspicious to some.

 Torrent sites are another great example; a large portion of torrent sites distribute pirated content.
-This is illegal anywhere in the world.
+This is illegal almost anywhere in the world.
 Torrenting is a common reason for prosecution, but it’s not the torrenting that gets you into trouble.

 It’s the copyrighted materials.